opendesk/winnow/README.md

 ## validation

-In winnow.schemata there are json schemas that can be used to validate winnow documents.
+In winnow.schemata there are json schemata that can be used to validate winnow documents.
 This can be done using tools available from [json-schema.org](http://json-schema.org/implementations.html), or using winnow's python library like this:

 ```python
     with open(filepath, "r") as f:
         doc = json.loads(f.read())
         winnow.validate(doc)
 ```

 ## options